SORTEE-Github-Hackathon/manuscript/CONTRIBUTING.md

 4. Would you like to point to something important, make a question or a suggestion?
 Begin a conversation in the [Discussions](https://github.com/SORTEE-Github-Hackathon/manuscript-test/discussions);
 5. Fill in your author information by initiating a pull request on the [`metadata.yaml`](https://github.com/SORTEE-Github-Hackathon/manuscript-test/blob/main/content/metadata.yaml) file (the authorship order will be decided later).

+## Reviewing writing

+All pull requests should be reviewed by, at least, two other contributors.
+Pull requests performed can be open, so that anyone can review them.
+However, you may assign specific reviewers to them.

+When reviewing a pull request, one needs to consider:
+1. Whether the pull request passed all Manubot checks.
+Green means good.
+Red means that there are issues that must be solved *before* merging the text to the main manuscript.
+[See here for more information]().
+2. Verify if there are newly cited literature?
+If yes, are they available in the [Relevant Literature](https://github.com/SORTEE-Github-Hackathon/manuscript-test/discussions/categories/relevant-papers) section?
+If not, request the author of the pull request to include it there or add it yourself.
+The instructions to do it are just below, in the [Suggesting a paper](Suggesting a paper) section.
+3. To the extent of your expertise, do you think that there are any ambiguities, oversimplifications or subjects that should be clarified?
+4. Will the text be easy for someone from any scientific discipline to understand?

+If you feel that there are issues in the pull request that needs to be broadly discussed, you should write a comment below and write an issue, while tagging the pull request you have made.

 ## Suggesting a paper

 1. Choose a paper;